A second view on the X-ray polarization of NGC 4151 with IXPE: Data analysis

-In order to disentangle the coronal emission from the soft component, we test a simplified phenomenological model, composed only by a power-law and a black-body (with temperature $\sim$ 0.5 keV), each obscured by a different layer of neutral matter (of the order of 10$^{23}$ and 10$^{22}$ cm$^{-2}$, respectively).
-The two components have separate polarization properties, while the Fe K$\alpha$ line is considered as unpolarized.
+In order to disentangle the coronal emission from the soft component, we tested a simplified phenomenological model composed only of a power law and a blackbody (with temperature $\sim$ 0.5 keV) and with each obscured by a different layer of neutral matter (of the order of 10$^{23}$ and 10$^{22}$ cm$^{-2}$, respectively).
+The two components have separate polarization properties, while the Fe K$\alpha$ line is considered unpolarized.
 From a statistical point of view, the fit is similar to the previous ones ($\chi^2$/d.o.f = 1287/1224).
-While still reproducing the angle switch at low energies, this model recovers a PD $\sim7\%$ for the primary emission, with a similar PD ($\sim8\%$) for the soft component (Table \ref{tab:pa_pd_test}, Model 4, and Fig.~\ref{fig:ixpe_spectra_rebin}).
+While still reproducing the angle switch at low energies, this model recovers a PD of $\sim7\%$ for the primary emission, with a similar PD ($\sim8\%$) for the soft component (Table \ref{tab:pa_pd_test}, Model 4, and Fig.~\ref{fig:ixpe_spectra_rebin}).